zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/introduction/introduction.md

 ## About this Workshop

 Autonomous Database provides a complete and easy to use platform for database applications.
-This workshop introduces deploying a database optimized for data warehousing workloads, integrating that warehouse with a data lake and then analyzing data across the lakehouse using rich SQL capabilities.
+This workshop introduces deploying a database optimized for data warehousing workloads, integrating that warehouse with a data lake and then analyzing data using rich Oracle SQL capabilities.

 ### Objectives
 In the next 15 minutes, you will: